Eyob14/Employee_Managment_System/README.md

 ### Every user of the application have their own dashboards.
-> 1. The employee dashboard consists of an attendance, a suggestion/request page, and a notification from the organisation, They can also delete and update their account from the system.
+> 1. The employee dashboard consists of an attendance, a suggestion/request page, and a notification from the organisation.
+They can also delete and update their account from the system.
 > 2. The manager's dashboard consists of a list of employees, an attendance checker, get a notification from the organisation, a request page, a page to view if he gets a request from an employee, he can promote an employee to another department.
 > 3. The Admin dashboard consists of a list of all employees including the managers, a page to create and remove any kind of employee, he can change and also promote an employee, he will receive any request and also give a response to them, he can also add another admin to the system.